pelithne/k8s/workshop.md

 This workshop/tutorial contains a number of different sections, each addressing a specific aspect of running workloads (containers) in Kuberntetes and locally.

 You will go through the following steps to complete the workshop:
-* Create a VM (Virtual machine) to use as your development environment
+* Use Azure Portal and Azure Cloud Shell
+* Setup Azure Container Registry to build and store docker images
 * Create Kubernetes Cluster using AKS (Azure Kubernetes Service)
-* Setup Azure Container Registry to build and store docker images
-* Test docker images "locally" on your development VM
 * Deploy application to Kubernetes
 * Use Helm to create templated Kubernetes applications
 * and more...